Unbreakable Kimmy Schmidt: Season 1

 In the wake of the controversy, Tina Fey responded: "I feel like we put so much effort into writing and crafting everything, they need to speak for themselves.
 There's a real culture of demanding apologies, and I'm opting out of that."

 Season 2

 On Rotten Tomatoes, the second season holds a 100% approval rating, based on 24 reviews, with an average rating of 7.6/10.
 The site's critical consensus reads, "Not letting up in season two, Unbreakable Kimmy Schmidt is still odd in the best of ways, wonderfully building on its unique comedy stylings and brilliantly funny cast."
 On Metacritic, the second season has a score of 82 out of 100, based on 16 reviews, indicating "universal acclaim".

 The second season was nominated for four Primetime Emmy Awards.

-There was controversy surrounding the third episode from this season, “Kimmy Goes to a Play!,” which involved the use of yellow-face and the name of a group of Asian-Americans who were critical of yellow-face.
-The group is referred to as "Respectful Asian Portrayals in Entertainment", or "R.A.P.E" for short.
-The Asian-Americans shown protesting against yellow-face in the episode are conveyed as unlikable buffoons.
-Anna Akana criticized the use of yellow-face and the R.A.P.E. acronym during her 2016 Asians in Entertainment Key Note speech.
-Alex Abad-Santos wrote, “The odd thing about this episode is that it's another Tina Fey project that paints Asian people, specifically Asian women, as crappy characters. [...]
-The plot feels like a pointed, ironic response to anyone who has criticized Fey's past projects for being lazy and racist.”

 Season 3

 On Rotten Tomatoes, the third season holds a 97% approval rating, based on 29 reviews, with an average rating of 8.11/10.
 The site's critical consensus states: "Unbreakable Kimmy Schmidt continues to thrive with a comically agile cast, notable guest stars, and a forceful influx of funny."
 On Metacritic, the third season has a score of 78 out of 100, based on 12 reviews, indicating "generally favorable reviews".

 The third season was nominated for five Primetime Emmy Awards.